 If economies were already in a poor state before the crisis began, then it’s safe to assume that they are in a much worse state today.
 Raising the levels of debt today must come at the expense of future consumption.
 But who will pay for this and how?

-Today, the fiscal authorities are embarking on spending programs to compliment the ongoing and accelerated levels of QE.
+Today, the fiscal authorities are embarking on spending programs to complement the ongoing and accelerated levels of QE.
 Past attempts at stimulus, despite helping contain chaos in the short-term, have only managed to lower expectations of growth and inflation, distorting the value of capital so that it flowed away from productive means, such as capex, into non-productive means such as buybacks.
 They have helped increase social inequality, and the concentration of the ownership of capital.